Mick Ronson

 Michael Ronson (26 May 1946 – 29 April 1993) was an English musician, songwriter, arranger, and producer.
 He achieved critical and commercial success working with David Bowie as the guitarist of the Spiders from Mars.
-He was a session musician who recorded five studio albums with Bowie followed by four with Ian Hunter, and also worked as a sideman in touring bands with Van Morrison and Bob Dylan.
+He was a session musician who recorded five studio albums with Bowie followed by four with Ian Hunter, and also played in touring bands with Van Morrison and Bob Dylan.
 A classically trained musician, Ronson was known for his melodic approach to guitar playing.

-Ronson and Bowie produced Lou Reed's Transformer with Ronson playing lead guitar and piano and writing string arrangements, which brought him mainstream recognition.
+Ronson and Bowie produced Lou Reed's Transformer with Ronson playing guitar and piano and writing string arrangements, which brought him mainstream recognition.
 The album is considered an influential landmark of the glam rock genre, anchored by Reed's most successful single, "Walk on the Wild Side".
 In 2008, John Cougar Mellencamp credited Ronson for helping to arrange his most successful hit single, "Jack & Diane".

 Ronson recorded three solo studio albums, the most popular being Slaughter on 10th Avenue, which reached No. 9 on the UK Albums Chart.
 He played with various bands after his time with Bowie.
 He was named the 64th-greatest guitarist of all time by Rolling Stone in 2003 and 41st in 2012 by the same magazine.